SorellaLabs/brontes/book/installation/installation.md

      cd brontes
      RUSTFLAGS="-C target-cpu=native" cargo install --path crates/bin --profile maxperf
      ```
    - **Note**: The `RUSTFLAGS` environment variable & `maxperf` profile is optional but recommended for performance improvements.
-We strongly recommend against including them when running tests or debugging.
+We strongly recommend **against** including them when running tests or debugging.

 3. **Set Up Environment**

-   - Before running Brontes, configure your environment by referencing the `sample.env` file provided in the repository.
+   - Before running Brontes or downloading the db snapshot, configure your environment by referencing the `sample.env` file provided in the repository.
 This file contains necessary environment variables and their explanations.
 Rename `sample.env` to `.env` and update the values according to your specific setup.

 ### Data Setup Options